mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - Provide screenshots or screen recordings for visual changes.

 - Always review your code first.
 Be sure to run the project locally and test it thoroughly before requesting a review.
+This includes ensuring that the content renders correctly in the front-end, and checking Vale for any grammatical fixes.

 ## Getting started